I recently ran into an unexpected road block trying to deploy a

 unsafe-inline source.
 This is far from perfect but it’s still a better place to be in than not having a content security policy at all.

-This issue is a good reminder that a content security policy requires ongoing monitoring as new problems and browser bugs can break core functionality of your website.
+This issue is a good reminder that a content security policy requires ongoing monitoring and compatibility testing.
+New problems and browser can arise at any time and break core functionality of your website.